 Very Safe

-If you're retiring very early (35–40) or want maximum buffer for healthcare, family, or emergencies.
+Retiring very early (35–40) or want maximum buffer for healthcare and emergencies.